hashkat/hashkat/docs/tutorial01.md

 configure our simulated network.

 In this file, you will see all the different configurations which you can implement into your network.
-We will discuss these parameters thrughout these tutorials, but a detailed description of every single one of these configurations can be found on the [**Input**](http://docs.hashkat.org/en/latest/input/) page.
+We will discuss these parameters throughout these tutorials, but a detailed description of every single one of these configurations can be found on the [**Input**](http://docs.hashkat.org/en/latest/input/) page.
 For this tutorial, it is only necessary to know that we have a constant number of agents or users in this network, 1000, and that the simulation will run for 100,000